Xtrmmax/ena-ai-recursion-maxine-harvey/calendar/README.md

 # Calendar Engine

+> Note: Before March 2025 I had never built a deterministic system with interlocking rules.
+> Using “vibe coding” — trial-and-error iteration with AI assistants — I built a calendar engine with at least 10 mathematical mechanisms (cyclical offsets, leap years, time zones, exception handling, etc.).
+> I still don’t know how to code, but I learned how to layer complex logic and debug one piece at a time until the whole system worked.

 ## Overview
 From **March–June 2025**, I built a custom calendar engine as my second major technical project.
 Unlike the Gregorian calendar, this system required **at least 10 interdependent mathematical mechanisms** — such as cyclical offsets, modular resets, leap year adjustments, time-zone conversions, and exception handling for gap days.